Exploring the Different Types of Cookware Materials

 Reactivity with Acidic Foods

-Uncoated aluminium is reactive with acidic foods, such as tomatoes and citrus.
-Cooking these types of foods in uncoated aluminium cookware can lead to a metallic taste and discolouration.
-To avoid this, many aluminium pans are coated with a non-reactive layer, like anodized aluminium or non-stick coatings.
+Uncoated aluminum is reactive with acidic foods, such as tomatoes and citrus.
+Cooking these types of foods in uncoated aluminum cookware can lead to a metallic taste and discoloration.
+To avoid this, many aluminum pans are coated with a non-reactive layer, like anodized aluminum or non-stick coatings.

 Prone to Scratching and Warping